IBM-Bluemix-Docs/sap-netweaver/sap-setting-up-infrastructure.md

 2. Scroll down to Create Account: Enter Billing and enter the **Payment Type, Name, Card** and **Expiration** (date) for the credit card to be used for billing.
 3. Click the **Submit Order** button.
 You are redirected to a screen with your order number.
 You can print the screen, because it is also your order receipt.

 A confirmation email with the subject Your _{{site.data.keyword.cloud_notm}} Order ## has been approved_ is be sent to the email address in your profile.
 This email is notice that your server has been approved and is in the process of being deployed.
-After it is deployed, another notice is sent notifying you that the server is available and can be managed through the [{site.data.keyword.cloud_notm} console](https://cloud.ibm.com/){: external} or the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com){: external}.
+After it is deployed, another notice is sent notifying you that the server is available and can be managed through the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/){: external} or the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com){: external}.

 ## Bring your own license
 {: #byol}